Australia’s 3G Shutdown - Why your 4G/5G Phone is now Blocked!

 Sign this Change.org Petition Short Link: https://www.change.org/StopTelcoDeviceBlocking Full Link: https://www.change.org/p/stop-telco-4g-5g-device-blocking-volte-restrictions-australia-s-3g-shutdown

-Change.org — Sign the Petition Alarming new changes to Australia's Emergency Calling rules could see thousands of working 4G & 5G phones Blocked by…www.change.org
+Change.org — Sign the Petition Alarming new changes to Australia's Emergency Calling rules has resulted in thousands of working 4G & 5G phones Blocked by Telcos…www.change.org

 Relevant Articles